 2. Tell us about a time you failed, how you handled it and what it taught you.

 “This gives you the chance to see how the candidate manages risk and how honest, vulnerable and humble a candidate is about their mistakes or failures.
 Someone who pretends like it was all fine or who blames external circumstances without taking any responsibility will send up red flags.
 It also lets you see how reflective the candidate is, how well they handle criticism and rejection, how resilient they are through their actions following the failure (such as, did they try again?
 Why or why not?) and whether they acknowledge the role of others in their successes and failures – no one does anything totally alone and credit goes a long way and [it] also speaks to the character of the candidate.” – Alari Aho, founder of Toggl

 3. What have you learned about yourself in the last week?

 “This is a great question that can really help you get the sense of a person’s focus and motivation.
-We all continue to grow and learn every day, so asking somebody to introspectively think about this on the spot can give you an impression of how well they are able to self-manage and learn and change when they need to while also giving you an impression on which areas they believe to be important (e.g., Is it something work-related?
+We all continue to grow and learn every day, so asking somebody to introspectively think about this on the spot can give you an impression of how well they are able to self-manage, learn and change when they need to while also giving you an impression on which areas they believe to be important (such as Is it something work-related?
 Self-care related?
 Skill-related?)
 There is not necessarily a correct answer but can help a candidate to open up and for you to learn more about them.” – Andrew Roderick, CEO of CreditRepairCompanies.com

-4. Give me an example of a time you had to win over a key decision-maker to your way of thinking.
+4. Give me an example of a time when you had to win over a key decision-maker to your way of thinking.